Cross-Sector Impact Grants

 Matching Requirements & Budget

-For applicants/projects that are new to this program, the minimum grant request for this program is $5,000; the maximum request is $15,000.
-For applicants/projects that did receive funding in FY20, FY21 and/or FY22, the minimum grant request for this program is $5,000; the maximum request is $10,000.
+For applicants/projects that are new to this program, the minimum grant request for this program is $5,000 and the maximum request is $15,000.
+For applicants/projects that received funding in the past, the minimum grant request for this program is $5,000 and the maximum request is $10,000.

 Up to half of the match may be comprised of in-kind contributions such as donated materials, donated services, or other contributed non-cash assets or staff time diverted to this project.
 At least half of the match must be cash and cannot include salaried staff time allocated to this project.
 However, contracted services specifically for this project may be included in the cash match.